open-component-model/ocm/docs/command-plugins.md

 CLI commands are provided by the registratuon interface `ppi.Command`.
 It provides some command metadata and a `cobra.Command` object.

-Commands are then registered at the plugin object with
+Commands are then registered at the plugin object with:

 ```go
     p.RegisterCommand(cmd)